We might say "A good dance photograph is knowing where--and when--to sit."

 Shadows: Flash photography expert Syl Arena says "To create interesting light, create interesting shadows."
 We don't have the luxury of creating our own shadows (no flash allowed, usually), but we can use the shadows that exist onstage to create interest.
 At left below a shadow of the Snow Queen becomes the main character in the picture (which also illustrates "room to move"), and at right the picture is largely shadow (reflecting the somber mood after Sleeping Beauty has been bewitched) but the small amount of light adds interest.

-Comraderie and Emotion: Show the emotion between dancers, or displayed by a single dancer.
+Comraderie and Emotion: Show the emotion between dancers, or displayed by a single dancer, either on stage or backstage.

 Humor and serendipity: you will find intentional and unintentional humor; express it.
 At left below the main subject seems to be squeezing the seated dancer between her toes; at right the mouse appears to stare at the camera, when actually the dancer is reading a book while waiting to go on.